-This section allows you to add additional shift types:
+Payroll Shift Types allows you to add additional shift types such as:

 Earning Morning Shift